cdk-patterns/serverless/the-eventbridge-atm/README.md

 ![Architecture](img/amazon-eventbridge-custom-application-2.png)

+## When You Would Use This Pattern

+EventBridge is an awesome centralised service for routing events between various consumers based on rules.
+You could set up an EventBridge within your domain and then accessing events within that domain is as easy as a rule in EventBridge, this significantly cuts down on the number of coupled interactions you have between your various services.

 ## How to test pattern

 After deployment you will have an api gateway where hitting any endpoint triggers the events to be sent to EventBridge defined in lambdas/atmProducer/events.js